praclet/ctf_osint/challenges/level01/You_know_Google/You_know_Google.md

 ## Message

-*bip* \* You answer your phone instantly; You yell at the phone: "DID WE FOUND HIM ?"
+*bip* \* You answer your phone instantly.
+You yell at the phone: "DID WE FIND HIM?"
-"Agent, nice to hear you, sadly, only bad news from over here, the fingerprint you found... is only linked to one thing"
+"Agent, nice to hear you.
+Sadly, only bad news from over here.
+The fingerprint you found... is only linked to one thing."
-"What is it ?" you reply
+"What is it?" you reply
-"You won't like it, an e-mail, Edward Snowcrash's e-mail: edwardsnowcrash@gmail.com.
+"You won't like it.
+An e-mail, Edward Snowcrash's e-mail: edwardsnowcrash@gmail.com.
 Also, Edward went AWOL, is he a traitor?
 Who knows...
 As of now, I need you to find his last location.
-Some intel suggest he could be on holidays.
+Some intel suggested he could be on holidays.
 We need to get answers from Edward about this potential betrayal.
-Good luck, agent."
+Good luck, Agent."

 To solve this challenge, submit the SHA-256 hash of the location where Edward went on holidays.
+Pay attention to capital letters.

-For example, if My_Flag is the location:
+For example, if "My Flag" is the location:
 ```
-echo -n My_Flag | sha256sum
+echo -n "My Flag" | sha256sum
-f8fa66e084281bb87f40b2f7048ceb93c28dd6e282f98f43a2cd4396245a7404
+2b48dba8e6ffa9d6bccc9ec829b8a26a00bfca97736c4bf18181300be7f2df0d
 ```

 Submit the flag as follows:
-`APT{f8fa66e084281bb87f40b2f7048ceb93c28dd6e282f98f43a2cd4396245a7404}`
+`APT{2b48dba8e6ffa9d6bccc9ec829b8a26a00bfca97736c4bf18181300be7f2df0d}`

 ## Hint (cost: 25 pts)